danisha20/MilkChallenge/README.md

-# Prediction of Basic Supplies
+# Time-Series Prediction of Basic Supplies

 This repository uses data analytics and recurrent neural networks to predict the price of Milk in Chile.